evilsocket/pwnagotchi/docs/configure.md

 By default the `grid` [plugin](https://github.com/evilsocket/pwnagotchi/blob/master/docs/plugins.md) is enabled, this means that whenever the unit will detect internet connectivity in manual mode, it'll signal its presence to the PwnGRID server and periodically send a list of the networks that it has pwned.
-None of the captured cryptographic material is sent to this server, just the minimum information to enroll the unit in the database and know how many networks it "conquered" so far.
+None of the captured cryptographic material is sent to this server, just the minimum information to enroll the unit in the database and know how many networks it "conquered" so far, namely:

+- The cryptographic identity of the unit, generated at first boot and used for authentication.
+- The output of the `uname -a` command on the unit used to determine the type of hardware.
+- The list of networks that the unit collected handshakes of, made of their `BSSID` and `ESSID`.

+Other than for easy unit identification and debugging, this data is collected in order to build rankings, scoreboards and regional statistics. **Like Pokèmon Go, but for WiFi!**

 If you want to partially opt-out from this feature and have your unit only signal its presence without sending the list of networks, you can put this in your `/etc/pwnagotchi/config.yml` file: